What Is a Cloud Workload Protection Platform (CWPP)?

 Put broadly, cloud workload protection platforms work by breaking down security “walls” that accumulate when companies use multiple different servers, platforms and machines.
 When workloads are fractured across so many different areas — called silos — you can’t get a full overview of your company’s security situation.

-Some main features and uses of cloud workload protection platforms include the following:
+Some main features and capabilities of cloud workload protection platforms include the following:

 - Vulnerability scanning